 Beetles are very successful insects.
 One reason for this success is thought to be their wing structure.
 Most beetles (but not trilobite beetles) have a pair of thick and tough forewings called elytra on the surface of their bodies.
 When the beetles take off for flight, they raise the elytra out of the way to reveal the more delicate and membranous hindwings underneath, which are used for flying.
 The elytra help to protect the hindwings from injury as the beetles move over land.

-There are different families within the order Coleoptera.
+The order Coleoptera contains different families.
 Carpet and flesh-eating beetles are classified in the family Dermestidae and are sometimes known as dermestid beetles.
-Trilobite beetles are classified in the family Lycidae.
+Trilobite beetles belong to the family Lycidae.

 The Varied Carpet Beetle